neoSnakex34/site-astro/src/pages/posts/post-3.md

 ### you were just talking about distro hopping
 #### what's the deal with all this nixing around?
 as I said, NixOS had become my home for a while.
-After some thinkering about the right way to configure it with Home Manager and Flakes I ended up with a nice workflow and I expanded the config to my workstation too. <br>
+After some tinkering about the right way to configure it with Home Manager and Flakes I ended up with a nice workflow and I expanded the config to my workstation too. <br>
 Throughout 2025 I used NixOS on every machine I own with the peace of mind of one that has a vast choice of software via nix package manager and the stability of an immutable-like reproducible desktop.

 ### so why did you leave that bliss